zbtolon/get-support/index.md

 ## Premium support
 {: #premium-support}

 Premium support is for mission-critical environments that have a strategic dependence on {{site.data.keyword.Bluemix_notm}}.
-Premium support customers get priority ticket handling, a designated Technical Accounts Manager to help accelerate time to value, access to experts for specialized technical engagements, quarterly business reviews, and an invitation to *Cloud Insights* which is a forum for connecting with IBM technical experts.
+Premium support customers get priority ticket handling, a designated Technical Accounts Manager to help accelerate time to value, access to experts for specialized technical discussions and assistance, quarterly business reviews, and an invitation to *Cloud Insights* which is a forum for connecting with IBM technical experts.

 ## Advanced support